pang-lee/fastify_restapi/README.md

 we will response the specific type of object and it's property, and we also define the upload parameter type and property

-A special route is /doc that have a whole page showing the avaliable route
+A special route is /doc that have a whole page showing the avaliable route (define inside app.js)

 ----------------------------------------------------------------